lakkithaT/slasscom-visual-design-and-multimedia-curriculum/user-experience-design/introduction-to-user-experience.md

 ### Lecture/Lab description

-This lesson will discussing below sub topics.
+This lesson will be discussing below sub topics.
 - Difference between UI & UX
 - Role of a UX Designer and a UI Designer